EnweremOma/EnweremOma/README.md

  Nice meeting your lovely face 😉

- I am a full-stack developer (FE-Heavy) excited about building projects that solve real-life problems.
+ I am a full-stack developer excited about building projects that solve real-life problems.
 I am known for my excellent attention to detail and ability to recreate figma designs to the letter.

-🔭 I’m currently working on a React and TypeScript project.
+🔭 I’m currently working on a .net Core project.

 🌱 I’m currently learning User Interface and User Experience Design.